JorgeX/gatsby-theme-novela/README.md

 ---

-Once you've setup the `@narative/gatsby-theme-novela` to your `gatsby-config.js` you can start creating your first posts.
-In order to create a post you also need at least one author.
+Once you've setup `@narative/gatsby-theme-novela` plugin in `gatsby-config.js` you can start creating your first Posts.
+In order to create a Post you also need at least one Author.

 ### Step 4: Adding an Author

-In [Step 2]() we created the folder structure of our project.
+In [step 2](#step-2-folder-structure) we created the folder structure of our project.
 We can now add an Author by populating `/content/authors/authors.yml`:

 ```
   novela-site